jtlapp/js2mjs/README.md

 # to-mjs

-Recursively renames .js &amp; .js.map files to .msj &amp; .mjs.map for use with SvelteKit
+Recursively renames .js files to .mjs for use with SvelteKit

+EXPERIMENTAL